-There are 81 names in this directory beginning with the letter N.
+There are currently 81 names in this directory beginning with the letter N.

 In contrast to a roti or chapati, naan bread is a yeast-leavened bread.
 A kulcha in Indian cuisine is a bread-like accompaniment, made of processed flour (maida) leavened with yeast.

 The tendency to believe that we see the world around us objectively, and that people who disagree with us must be uninformed, irrational, or biased.

 The International Radiotelephony Spelling Alphabet or the more commonly known NATO Phonetic Alphabet is the most widely used radiotelephonic spelling alphabet.
 It assigns specific code words to each alphabet and numeral so that words, phrases and sentences can be pronounced and understood as intended without scope of misunderstanding or misinterpretation.

 A Natural Disaster can be labelled an Act of God, like floods, earthquakes, landslides, avalanches, mudslides, tsunamis, etc, though many such Acts of God do seem to be a result of human intervention.